Gwadar Eastbay Expressway

-Gwadar East Bay Expressway (دیمی زر بزرگرہ) is a municipal expressway in Gwadar, Balochistan, Pakistan.
-The six lane expressway was inaugurated by Prime Minister of Pakistan Mian Muhammad Shahaz Shareef on 3 June 2022.
-It connects Gwadar Port to the Makran Coastal Highway.
-The Gwadar Port Authority is supervising the project.
+The Gwadar Eastbay Expressway (دیمی زر بزرگرہ) is a municipal expressway in Gwadar, Balochistan, Pakistan, that connects the southwestern Gwadar Port to Pakistan's largest city, Karachi, via the Makran Coastal Highway.

-The project is developed as part of the "Early Harvest" scheme of China Pakistan Economic Corridor, and is part of a wider development package for the city and Port of Gwadar.
+Construction began on 22 November 2017, and the six-lane 19.5 km expressway was inaugurated by Pakistani Prime Minister Shehbaz Sharif on 3 June 2022.
+The expressway was built at a cost of Rs.
+32 billion ($162 million).
+The Ministry of Maritime Affairs supervised the project.
+The project is developed as part of the "Early Harvest" scheme of China–Pakistan Economic Corridor (CPEC), and is part of a wider development package for the city and Port of Gwadar.